caspersimon/youth-media/content/Definitions/Piaget.md

 %%AI-generated with llama3.3 based on provided information in notes and the book%%

-According to Jean Piaget's theory of [[Development types|cognitive development]], the four stages of development are:
+According to Jean Piaget's theory of [cognitive development](Definitions/Development%20types.md), the four stages of development are:

 1. **Sensorimotor stage**: This stage occurs from birth to approximately 2 years old.
 During this stage, infants and young children learn by using their senses and motor skills to interact with the environment.
 2. **Preoperational stage**: This stage occurs from approximately 2 to 7 years old.
 Children in this stage begin to use symbols and language to represent the world, but they are not yet able to think logically or understand cause-and-effect relationships.